Hiking in the Great Smoky Mountains National Park

 LIZ ETNIER’s BIOGRAPHY

 Liz has a wide variety of interests, including quilting, stained glass, watercolor painting, gardening, bridge, and volunteer work.
-She continues to play tennis and volleyball, to swim daily at the island, and to lead a very active life.
-However, although they have lived within an hour of the Great Smoky Mountains National Park for 40 years, Liz didn’t begin hiking until 1998, when she was 58 years old.
+She plays tennis and pickleball and continues to lead a very active life.
+However, although they have lived within an hour of the Great Smoky Mountains National Park for over 40 years, Liz didn’t begin hiking until 1998, when she was 58 years old.
 She immediately fell in love with the mountains, and the exhilaration of hiking many miles in good company, surrounded by beauty at every step.
 She soon became obsessed with hiking all of the trails in the mountains, and set a goal to complete that task before her 60th birthday.
 She found that planning the logistics of the hikes was often much more difficult than the hikes themselves, and Liz spent hours poring over the maps to find the easiest and shortest way to accomplish her goal.
 This book has resulted from those hours and hours of planning, and from the subsequent urging by her hiking friends to write it all down.